mtrop-godaddy/ga-auto-release-testing/README.md

 The current workflow has some issues if multiple people merge changes at the same time.
 The workflows are started concurrently so they can fail due to race conditions on obtaining the previous release tag.
-Can be addressed via a new GitHub Action which implement a queueing system.
+Can be addressed via a new GitHub Action which implements a queueing system.
 Should not be a problem initially though.